iai-group/UserSimCRS/docs/source/agenda_based.rst

 Agenda-based simulator
 ======================

-The agenda-based simulator [1]_ is designed to ensure that the simulated user adheres to a predetermined dialogue strategy by maintaining an agenda (or stack) of actions.
+The agenda-based simulator `[Schatzmann et al., 2007] <https://aclanthology.org/N07-2038/>`_ is designed to ensure that the simulated user adheres to a predetermined dialogue strategy by maintaining an agenda (or stack) of actions.
 The simulated user's decision-making is modeled as a Markov Decision Process.
 At each turn, it determines the next action to execute based on the current state of this agenda.

 Specifically, the simulator's next action is determined by the agent response.
 If the agent responds expectedly, the next user action is pulled from the top of the agenda; otherwise, the simulator samples the next user action based on transition probabilities from responses in historical dialogues.